7adidaz/E7fazly/server/docs/Database.md

 - A **Directory** can have multiple **Bookmark**s.
 1 → M
 - A **Directory** can have multiple **Directories**.
 1 → M

-A new table introduced to host the Relation between **User** and the access rights to other folders.
+A new table was introduced to host the Relation between **User** and the access rights to other folders.

 #### Design decision:
-- having an access_id as PK and reference the userId and the directoryId as FK.
+- having an access_id as PK and reference the userId and the directory as FK.
-- having userId and directoryId as compound key.
+- having userId and directoryId as compound keys.
 Which is better?

-Since the access rights to for a use to a certain table is unique, having the compound key is better because, it will simplify the data retrieval, where join are not necessary, which is also applicable for the bookmark_tags table.
+Since the access rights for a use to a certain table are unique, having the compound key is better because, it will simplify the data retrieval, where joins are not necessary, which is also applicable for the bookmark_tags table.

 ![E7fazly Project (4)](https://github.com/7adidaz/E7fazly/assets/86894852/2231a855-a33b-4702-abf8-960d3c776e87)